On this page

 Corona: all driving licences and code 95 extended

 If you are or have not been able to renew your driver's licence as a result of the corona crisis, you will have more time to extend it (in Dutch).
-The validity period for all driving licenses, including for all professional drivers and code 95 qualification, has been extended.
+The validity period for all driving licenses, including for all professional drivers and code 95 qualification (in Ducth), has been extended.
 Valdity of refresher training for code 95 qualification has also been extended.

 Foreign driving licence